UNINETTSigma2/documentation/quick/saga.md

 	YourCommand

-Se "Normal jobs" above for description of `--ntasks-per-node`, `--nodes` and `--cpus-per-task`.
+See "Normal jobs" above for description of `--ntasks-per-node`, `--nodes` and `--cpus-per-task`.

 #### GPU jobs
-Saga has 8 nodes with 24 cpus, ~ 185 GiB RAM and 4 GPU cards.
+Saga has 8 nodes with 24 cpus, ~ 377 GiB RAM and 4 GPU cards.

 Example job script: